RatemoSydney/RatemoSydney.github.io/README.md

 # Portfolio
-portfolio with HTML and CSS
+My personal portfolio
+Done in HTML, CSS and JS